aol/micro-server/micro-s3/readme.md

 4. S3Reader : For reading data from S3
 5. S3Deleter : For deleting data from S3
 6. S3Utils : General S3 uploading / downloading utils.
 Creational entry point for the various CRUD Apis (S3ObjectWriter, S3StringWriter, S3Reader, S3Deleter)

+See also [micro-async-data-writer](https://github.com/aol/micro-server/tree/master/micro-async-data-writer) and [micro-async-data-loader](https://github.com/aol/micro-server/tree/master/micro-async-data-loader) for automated management of writing versioned data and loading versioned data from S3 (or couchbase via micro-couchbase), that builds on this plugin.

 # Manifest comparison